A worker checks a solar installation on a roof in Santiago de Chile.

 Video NDC Partnership: A brief overview

-When an emerging economy or developing country joins the NDC Partnership, it can notify the Support Unit of the type of support it desires and requires to implement and advance its NDC priorities.
-Based upon these notifications, the Partnership’s development partners and implementing organisations offer a tailor-made package of advisory instruments, technical assistance and financing.
+When an emerging economy or developing country joins the NDC Partnership, it can lodge with the Support Unit a request for the type of support it requires to implement and advance its NDC priorities.
+Based upon these requests, the Partnership’s development partners and implementing organisations offer a tailor-made package of advisory instruments, technical assistance and financing.
 Non-state partners such as non-governmental organisations, research institutions and the private sector are involved in this process.

-To facilitate NDC implementation, it is essential to “translate” the climate goals into concrete policies, budget items and investment plans – for individual sectors such as energy and water, and also for the regional and municipal levels.
-The decisive aspect here is not only that investments contribute to a country’s climate-neutral and climate-resilient transformation, but also that they promote sustainable development for local communities.
+To facilitate NDC implementation, it is essential to translate climate goals into concrete policies, budget items and investment plans – for individual sectors such as energy and water, and also for the regional and municipal levels.
+The decisive aspect here is not only that investments made in line with the NDCs contribute to a country’s climate-neutral and climate-resilient transformation, but also that they promote sustainable development for local communities.

 A continuous exchange of knowledge and experience takes place within all NDC Partnership processes.
-Thus all participants can share lessons learned and successful approaches.
+Thus all participants can learn from each other and share successful approaches.

-The Paris climate agreement set 2020 as the first deadline for submission of updated NDCs.
-However, due to the COVID-19 pandemic, it has taken many countries until 2021 or 2022.
-The NDC Partnership has supported developing countries and emerging economies with this process.
+The Paris Agreement set 2020 as the first deadline for submission of updated NDCs.
+Due to the COVID-19 pandemic, however, many countries could not produce updates before 2021 or 2022.
+Through the Climate Action Enhancement Package (CAEP) (External link) the NDC Partnership has supported 63 countries in submitting a new or updated NDC.

 German activities